 I am excited to welcome you to the website for the new School of Nursing and Allied Health Sciences at Lindenwood University.
 The School of Nursing and Allied Health Sciences admitted our first group of students in the fall of 2013 to the RN to BSN Program.
-The faculty and I had the pleasure of building the program and hope students will find it challenging and valuable to the practice as well as workable with your busy lives.
+The faculty and I had the pleasure of building the program and hope students will find it challenging and valuable to practice as well as workable with your busy lives.
 We are dedicated to providing our students with a high quality education that helps to improve the health outcomes of those we serve in practice.

 The Institute of Medicine report (2011) has called for nurses and other healthcare professionals to be better prepared educationally to provide high quality care in a complex health care environment.
 They recommend that a higher number of healthcare professionals enter the workforce with a baccalaureate degree or progress to this degree early in their careers.
 It is hoped that some of you will progress to master’s and doctoral levels as well.
 Our goal is to provide you with the opportunity to obtain those higher level degrees in nursing and allied health and be better able to provide quality care within the ever changing health care system.

-Although our faculty are new to Lindenwood University, they are not new to nursing.
 We have been able to hire expert, dedicated faculty with many years of experience in nursing practice and nursing education.
 They are active in health care in our local community and engaged in professional organizations to promote positive health outcomes.
 They have adopted the following values for their own practice and for the School of Nursing and Allied Health Sciences:

 |Left to Right: President James Evans, Provost Jann Weitzel,